godotengine/godot-demo-projects/misc/2.5d/README.md

 Renderer: Compatibility

+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/project-with-gdscript-2-5d-demo/

 > [!NOTE]
 >
 > There is a C# version available [here](https://github.com/godotengine/godot-demo-projects/tree/master/mono/2.5d).

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2783

 ## How does it work?